 Loganair - Tartan

-Loganair launched their very own tartan in July 2017 with its Loganair black, red and white colours on the tail of a Saab 340B plane named Spirit of Caithness.
+Loganair launched its very own tartan in July 2017 with its Loganair black, red, and white colours on the tail of a Saab 340B plane named Spirit of Caithness.

 The tartan was number 11,744 on the official Scottish Register of Tartans.

-Did you know that you can also experience the world's shortest scheduled flight taking only two minutes!
-The 1.7-mile route goes between the Orkney Islands, Westray and Papa Westray.
+Did you know that you can also experience the world's shortest scheduled flight taking only two minutes?
+The 1.7-mile route goes between the Orkney Islands, Westray, and Papa Westray.
 You will also receive a certificate.
-Read more about how you can enjoy this experience here.

 Loganair at Kirkwall Airport, Orkney ©MDHarding